rlawrenc/cosc_304/README.md

 **Official Calendar:** Databases from a user's perspective: querying with SQL, designing with UML, and using programs to analyze data.
 Construction of database-driven applications and websites and experience with current database technologies.
 Completion of COSC 121 is recommended.
 **Prerequisite:** Either (a) COSC_O 222 or (b) third-year standing and one of COSC_O 111, COSC_O 121, COSC_O 123.

 **Specific description:** This course provides an introduction to database systems from a user and application perspective.
-Students learn how to query relational databases using SQL and relational algebra, design relational databases using ER/UML modeling, and use databases from programs and data-analysis tools.
+Students learn how to query relational databases using SQL and relational algebra, design relational databases using ER/UML modeling, and use databases from programs and data analysis tools.
 These skills are integrated through practical work involving database programming, database-backed application development, and data analytics.
 Programming examples use Java and Python, with other technologies such as Node.js available for project development.
 Students completing the course gain practical experience with current database technologies and the ability to query and design databases, analyze data stored in databases, and develop programs that interact with database systems.
 AI is integrated throughout the course, with emphasis on using AI effectively while critically evaluating and verifying AI-generated queries, designs, code, and analysis.

 ## Course Objectives
 **Course Format:** Interactive classes consist of topic introduction, quick questions for understanding, and larger exercises for developing concept mastery.
 Assignments provide practical experience applying course concepts using database systems, development and analysis software, and AI tools.